 An investment in Inclusiv is an investment in cooperatively-owned nonprofit financial institutions focused on serving low- and moderate-income communities across the nation.
 For nearly 40 years, foundations, banks, religious organizations, and other institutions have invested in CDCUs through Inclusiv/Capital.

 Socially Responsible Investment Opportunities

-Inclusiv has over 30 years of experience in tailoring portfolios to the interests and needs of a variety of investors — foundations, banks, government, religious organizations, and individual trusts.
+Inclusiv has nearly 40 years of experience in tailoring portfolios to the interests and needs of a variety of investors — foundations, banks, government, religious organizations, and individual trusts.
 Usually, investments to Inclusiv/Capital are $100,000 or more, for terms of at least three years, at below-market interest rates.
 We typically create a diversified portfolio of investments in multiple CDCUs and match the maturities of our investments in credit unions with the investor’s instructions.
 Inclusiv always maintains sufficient net worth and liquidity to repay any loans made to Inclusiv/Capital.
 Inclusiv has never defaulted on, deferred, or reduced any payment of principal or interest.
 All investors are invited to request a copy of our CPA-audited financial statements.

 For potential investors seeking further information about socially responsible investment opportunities, please fill out the investor inquiry form.
 Learn more.

 Inclusiv/Capital has received loans, grants and deposit funds from many foundations, banks, government, religious organizations, and individual trusts including those listed below.
 Investments through Inclusiv are deployed at cooperatively-owned nonprofit financial institutions focused on serving low- and moderate-income communities across the nation.

 Sisters of Notre Dame

 Clients of the Sustainability Group

 Investment Selection Process